 3. Your voice needs to be heard as decisions are being formed that impact your expertise

 Second, we’ve heard that we should dress for the position we want, not the position we have.
 This is a metaphor for leadership, to view leadership through the eyes of our boss.
-This is done by establishing your leadership presence; by setting the stage of being perceived as a leader by your peers and those you collaborate with.
-This is done by developing a lifelong habit of learning and practicing the key leadership skills of listening for understanding, questioning for mutual discovery, nurturing trust and establishing leadership as one of your personal brand attributes.
+This is done by establishing your leadership presence; by setting the stage of being perceived as a leader by your peers and those with whom you collaborate.
+This is done by developing a lifelong habit of learning and practicing the critical leadership skills of listening for understanding, questioning for mutual discovery, nurturing trust and establishing leadership as one of your brand attributes.

 In navigating the corporate hierarchy, leadership is often a void that must be filled at all tiers.
 Developing and demonstrating leadership skills will help differentiate you among your peers but being a leader requires courage and tact; it is a journey full of personal and professional rewards.